exeldro/com.insights.aggregate/README.md

 * Median value in the period

 ## Versions
+* 0.1.2 refresh available logs when adding or deleting an aggregated log
 * 0.1.1 delete abandoned aggregated logs on startup
 * 0.1.0 use events and promises instead of polling every 10 seconds
 * 0.0.6 fix difference aggregation, add 2 flow triggers